gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 6. Create at least two pivot tables to analyze the data.
 7. Sort and format the pivot tables so that they're ready to share with a stakeholder.

+---

 ## Solutions
 Example solutions to the exercises in this lesson above are available in [this](https://drive.google.com/uc?export=download&id=1o5tJpQQ6mcPWhNaNE4SR5El2FhWCTF9Y) spreadsheet.
 These are intended for use after the exercises are completed.

 ## Postwork
+* Using the data for your capstone project, practice generating aggregates with pivot tables.
+Provide at least three take-aways.
-Complete the Excel portion of your Student Project.
+* Complete the Excel postion of your capstone project.